cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 CMD ["bar"]
 ```

-For convenience, create the following `docker-compose.yml` file.
-This allows you
-to build and deploy the images with a single command:
+Instructions to build and deploy many services become complex very fast.
+While
+Dockerfiles already help greatly with this, you can use [Docker
+Compose](https://docs.docker.com/compose/) to encapsulate the entire build and
+deployment process in a single declarative file.

+Create the following `docker-compose.yml` file:

 ```yaml
 version: "3.7"